mpinder0/docker-compose-TIG-mqtt/Readme.md

 - create a dashboard to view your data! table "mqtt_consumer", topic is the mqtt topic you want to graph.

 # Helpful queries
+measure RPi core temp
+`/opt/vc/bin/vcgencmd measure_temp`
+or
+`/sys/class/thermal/thermal_zone0/temp`

 Show all mqtt topics recorded
 `curl -G 'http://localhost:8086/query?pretty=true' --data-urlencode "db=telegraf" --data-urlencode "q=SHOW TAG VALUES WITH KEY = \"topic\""`

+Last series values
+`select last(value) from mqtt_consumer group by *`
+In Grafana can be used with Table visualisation.